Woutitit/woutitit.github.io/sound-design-tips.md

 Common modulations, have a pulse kind of way and then emulate sync (which is pwm i think) and vibrato can have them in a single macro if you want.

 ### Sub bass
 Usually around 60-100Hz.
-Write in Cm or Fm for ideal sub.
+Write in Cm or Fm (https://www.youtube.com/watch?v=qcNkoojBCKI at 12:30) for ideal sub.
 Can either be a straight up sub with preferably some saturation to be better heard or it can be a low-passed.
 Both are kind of the same thing.

 ### EDM basses